WoleFabikun/Green-Thumb-Drive/README.md

 Set up environment variables:

 - Create a `.env` file in the root directory
 - Add the required environment variables.
-You will need an OPENAI_API_KEY and a VideoDB API.
+You will need an [OPENAI api key](https://openai.com/blog/openai-api) and a [VideoDB api key](https://videodb.io/)

 Start the development server:
 ```bash